 It wasn’t the most distinguished of Musical Theatre genres, generally speaking; even most of the major hits it produced are either completely forgotten or barely hanging on to the edges of the repertoire.
 Flotow’s Martha and Nicolai’s The Merry Wives of Windsor may have been highly popular in their day, but the former is mostly remembered now for popularizing an Irish folk tune that it “borrowed” for its most prominent aria, and the latter seems utterly redundant now that Verdi’s Falstaff exists.
 Michael William Balfe’s The Bohemian Girl is even more obscure today: apart from one still-famous individual aria, “I Dreamt I Dwelt in Marble Halls”, it is remembered mostly as the basis for a Laurel and Hardy movie vehicle that is itself half-forgotten by this point.
 Puccini also made an attempt at an Italian version of Light Opera with the musically attractive but dramatically underpowered La Rondine, but even it has proven to be the least popular of his mature works by a considerable margin.

 Even Antonin Dvorak, one of the greatest Classical composers of his time (and the aforementioned prophet of the advent of African musical influences) never really accomplished much in the Light Opera field.
-Dvorak, who had studied under Johannes Brahms, was a marvelous melodist, a bit like Tchaikovsky if Tchaikovsky had had access to antidepressants, but he had an unfortunate tendency to choose such appalling librettos that even his genius could not redeem them.
+Dvorak, who had studied under Johannes Brahms, was a marvelous melodist, a bit like Tchaikovsky if Tchaikovsky had had access to antidepressants, but in his Operatic efforts he had an unfortunate tendency to choose such appalling librettos that even his genius could not redeem them.
 That said, he did produce one minor classic in Rusalka, a retelling of Hans Christian Anderson’s The Little Mermaid with the various fantasy elements repurposed to reference local Czech mythology (e.g. The titular mermaid becomes a Rusalka, or water nymph).
 This one successful work has managed to hang around the edges of the Operatic repertoire, but with this plot now so closely associated with the Disney musical version, its days may be numbered as well.